khulnasoft/tunnel-db/README.md

 ## Download the vulnerability database
 ### version 1 (deprecated)
-Vul DB v1 reached the end of support on February 2023.
+Tunnel DB v1 reached the end of support on February 2023.
 Please upgrade Vul to v0.23.0 or later.

-Read more about the Vul DB v1 deprecation in [the discussion](https://github.com/khulnasoft-lab/vul/discussions/1653).
+Read more about the Tunnel DB v1 deprecation in [the discussion](https://github.com/khulnasoft-lab/vul/discussions/1653).

 ### version 2
-Vul DB v2 is hosted on [GHCR](https://github.com/orgs/khulnasoft-lab/packages/container/package/vul-db).
+Tunnel DB v2 is hosted on [GHCR](https://github.com/orgs/khulnasoft-lab/packages/container/package/tunnel-db).
 Although GitHub displays the `docker pull` command by default, please note that it cannot be downloaded using `docker pull` as it is not a container image.

 You can download the actual compiled database via [Vul](https://khulnasoft-lab.github.io/vul/) or [Oras CLI](https://oras.land/cli/).